 Woep en Wap

 Nico van Dam began his career with the advertising and animation studios Tachy, that he started together with Gerard Cobelens and Harry Roos.
 He became a staff artist at the publishing house De Spaarnestad in 1947, and he began drawing for its various publications.
 He did numerous illustrations and covers for the Dutch Panorama, as well as its supplement Rebellenclub.
-For Rebellenclub, he also illustrated the comics 'Vonkje de Vrolijke Vrijbuiter' (1950-1951) and 'De Droom van Daro, de Durfal' (1951-1952).
+For Rebellenclub, he also illustrated episodes of the comics 'Vonkje de Vrolijke Vrijbuiter' (1950-1951) and 'De Droom van Daro, de Durfal' (1951-1952), that were possibly originally from British origins.
 For many years, he worked at the famous Spaarnestad Studio at the Nassauplein in Haarlem, alongside Bert Bus and Harry Balm.

 Vonkje de vrolijke vrijbuiter

 He created his first own comic, 'Woep en Wap', for Rosita.
 The series appeared from 1958 to 1967 with scripts by Bert Bus.
-When De Spaarnestad merged with De Geïllustreerde Pers into Oberon in 1972, Van Dam started working for the scientic monthly Kijk, and the girl's magazine Tina.
+When De Spaarnestad merged with De Geïllustreerde Pers to VNU, Van Dam started working for the scientific monthly Kijk, and the girl's magazine Tina.
 In 1974, he began the strip 'Vera van de Risico' for Tina, written by Patty Klein.

 Vera van de Risico (Tina, 1975)